andersondomingues/orca-sim/README.md

 - First of all, make sure you have make and gcc installed in your system.
 URSA is being developed using ``GNU Make 4.1``, ``GCC version 6.3.0``,  in a ``Debian 6.3.0-18+deb9u1`` machine and is guaranteed to run using these software.
 However, you can try another compiler or building system at your own risk.

-- An example of platform can be found ``sdfdfsd`` We provide files for compiling Sulphane, is provided within URSA.
-The ``platforms`` directory.
+- Examples of platforms reside under ``platforms`` folder.
+Select a platform to run and type ``make clean; make`` from the inside the platform directory.
+For instance, type ``cd ursa/platforms/sulphane-generic; make clean; make`` and results for your simulation will be writen to ``ursa/platforms/sulphane-generic/logs`` folder.

+- Note that in case you are simulating any CPU other than the one in your system, additional cross-compilers may be necessary depending on the target architecture.

 ## Project Status and Roadmap

-- We are currently working on integrating the HF-RISCV processor with peripherals from the HEMPS project onto a single platform. we hope to finish this milestone near the end of August of 2018.
+- We are currently working on the Sulphane platform, which is the example provided within URSA.
+We hope to finish the platform as soon as the end of November/2018.
+However, URSA can be considered as stable and the development of Sulphane should not bring any modifications to URSA source code.

+- Here are a tiny list of things to be implemented in the near future
+ - Distributed and parallel simulation (because is faster than singlecore)
+ - Functional models (to speed-up software development for simulated platforms)
+ - Debugging and visualization tools
+ - Drive detection

 ## Provided Models

-Most of the available models mimic behavior from existing hardware.
-Documentation for this hardware is available at providers' website or repository.
+Some of the provided models comes from existing hardware.
+Documentation for these hardware is available at providers' website or repository.

 - HF-RISCV.
-The hf-riscv processor is maintained by Sergio Johann (sjohann81).
+The hf-riscv core is maintained by Sergio Johann (sjohann81).
 More information on his work can be found at [his repository](https://github.com/sjohann81).
-Also, most of the provided model for the HF-RISCV processor comes from Johann's simulator, which can also be found in his repository.
+Also, our model of hf-riscv core is very based on the one provided by him.

 - HEMPS (and HERMES).
 The GAPH group maintains the HEMPS project.
 More information on their work can be found at [their website](http://www.inf.pucrs.br/hemps/getting_started.html).
-Provided network-on-chip router and DMNI models are based on the hardware available in [their repository](https://github.com/GaphGroup/hemps).
-Note that HERMES is part of the HEMPS projects and should be available at the same repository.
+Provided network-on-chip router model is based on the RTL models available at [their repository](https://github.com/GaphGroup/hemps).

 ## Licensing